 - Christmas Episode: One almost every year, which also serves to clue new readers in on just how long it's been since the beginning.

 - Cloudcuckoolander: Blue.

 - Flanderization: Surprisingly little, given the length of the comic's run.

 - Hollywood Tone-Deaf: Blue and Mario.
 In the sequel, they formed a band, and sold 500,000 copies.
 In one week.

 - I Am Not Shazam: Discussed.

-- Puff of Logic: As soon as the ability to stand on clouds in the Mario universe is questioned, the characters fall through the one they're on.
+- Puff of Logic: As soon as the ability to stand on clouds in the Super Mario Bros. universe is questioned, the characters fall through the one they're on.

 - Schedule Slip

 - Show Within a Show: The characters are all actors, though their personalities seem genuine.
 It's unclear just how much of the dialogue and plot is scripted.
 The "production crew" also pops in from time to time.

 - We Are Experiencing Technical Difficulties: A variant: boss battles are often not shown due to camera mishaps.
 Implied (in-universe) to be intentional for budget reasons.